Oliveri Solutions Pty Ltd ACN 007 551 886 - TERMS AND CONDITIONS OF SALE

 (c) If the Customer does not pay the Supplier by the due date, the Customer will pay interest on monies due, charged on a daily basis at the Interest Rate from the due date for payment until the actual date of payment.
 If the Customer has an account with the Supplier, the Supplier may debit the Customer's account monthly or at such other times it chooses for such interest and it will be payable together with the overdue amount.

-(d) The Customer will pay any legal costs (on a full indemnity basis), stamp duties, any bank charges or merchant fees or like charges levied on the Supplier by any banker or other credit provider whose banking or credit card facilities are utilised by the Customer for paying the Supplier any amounts on any account and any other expenses payable of and incidental to the performance or enforcement of or any litigation on any Contract or any credit application or any security documents signed by the Customer or any Guarantor together with any other collection costs and dishonoured cheque fees.
+(d) If the Customer is in default of any payment, the Customer will pay any legal costs (on a full indemnity basis), stamp duties, any bank charges or merchant fees or like charges levied on the Supplier by any banker or other credit provider whose banking or credit card facilities are utilised by the Customer for paying the Supplier any amounts on any account and any other expenses payable of and incidental to the performance or enforcement of or any litigation on the Contract or any credit application or any security documents signed by the Customer or any Guarantor together with any other collection costs and dishonoured cheque fees.

 (e) Despite any other clause in the Contract, the Supplier may without notice alter the Customer's credit limit or withdraw credit completely for any reason at its discretion.
 The Supplier will notify the Customer of any alteration in the credit limit by notice to that effect in the following monthly account statement.
 Any credit approval limit noted in this form, any monthly statement or otherwise is for the Supplier's convenience only and does not reflect what may actually be the credit limit of the account at any one time.